santileortiz/keyboard_layout/README.md

 reason it worked before was because X was the sole manager of the keyboard and implemented this by storing shortcuts as keysyms.
-This is not how keyboard shortcuts are handled anymore because X is not the only application who cares about them, and I beleive modern shells assume every shortcut has an alphanumeric symbol in the end.
-Maybe an approach where key release triggrers the shortcut and not an alphanumeric symbol may be better.
+This is not how keyboard shortcuts are handled anymore because X is not the only application who cares about them, and I believe modern shells assume every shortcut has an alphanumeric symbol in the end.
+Maybe an approach where key release triggers the shortcut and not an alphanumeric symbol may be better.

 There are other issues with the fact that the panels provided by these input